-NOTE: A specimen containing a detectable level of hCG will generate a pinkish-purple line at the Test Position (T) within 3-5 minutes.
+NOTE: A specimen containing a detectable level of hCG will generate a pinkish-purple line in the Test Position (T) within 3-5 minutes.
 The time required to generate the line is dependent on the hCG concentration in the sample.
-Some positive results can be read in as early as one minute.
-To be interpreted as positive,the
+Positive results may be detected in as early as one (1) minute, depending on the hCG concentration.
+To be interpreted as positive, the pinkish-purple line at the Test position should be clearly distinguishable from the background color of the membrane.
+In strong positive tests, the color intensity of the Control line (C) may be much lighter than that of the Test line (T).
+Note: The high dose hook effect has been found to occur at approximately 500,000 mIU/mL.
+For samples with extremely high concentration of hCG, the higher the hCG concentration, the lighter the color band at the test region may appear.